 - BCB 720 (Introduction to Statistical Modeling)

 - Three (3) additional BCB core modules of their choosing depending on the specific type of training that they wish to pursue.
+(Note: In special cases, and with prior permission of the director, students may swap at most one of these required core modules with another suitable BCB-listed elective.)

 - Attend BCB Colloquium for four semesters.
 The Colloquium is an important venue for students to interact with each other and receive feedback on their research projects from both peers and faculty.
 All Certificate Students are required to present at the BCB Colloquium during final year at UNC.